Soft charges from the geometry of field space

 This type of soft charge shares properties with the magnetic charges entering Low's subleading soft-theorem \cite{Lysov,CampigliaLaddha,CampigliaLaddhaSub}.
 Once again, we did not prove that the present framework is capable of naturally recovering the subleading charges: this would require considerably more work and likely some new ideas.
-However, we did show that magnetic charges do not have to arise necessarily from an electromagnetic duality, but in certain circumstance can be a consequence of a ``covariantization'' of the choice of foliation approaching $\scri$.
+In particular, we did not shed light on the relevance of asymptotically divergent gauge transformations \cite{CampigliaLaddhaSub}.
+We leave these investigations to future work.